akhoury/ginx/README.md

 ##TODO##

-* create a command line tool with tail -f feature, along with verbose flag
+* add tail -f feature to the command line tool using fs.watch or node-tail module
 * add Stop, Pause, Resume to the API
 * add auto detection feature for the format based on an example log line.
 * add support for Error logs